 WHO decides the world currency conversion rates?
 Or What?
 Who determined “developing” countries to be “poor” – even on account of the incredible wealth and resources which WERE and still ARE being stripped from them?
 It’s one-way giving and endless taking model put in place by the now-privileged countries who’s currency value is set higher than everyone else’s – ensuring that world domination continues further than you ever probably thought about or considered…

-I wonder if ol’ mate Rothschild actually “made up” the whole “modern monetary system” and could see where all this would go… : To “derivatives” (made-up money made from interest paid on money that doesn’t actually exist) to “options” trading: Betting on trends – on funds/debt going up, down or into default even… And now to crypto: Still, people trying to make a buck without having to do any real work … keeping wealth in the hands of the “savvy”.
+I wonder if ol’ mate Rothschild actually made up the whole modern monetary system and could foresee where all this would go.
+From “derivatives” (which are made-up money generated from interest paid on money that doesn’t actually exist) to “options” trading – where people bet on trends, whether funds/debt will go up, down, or into default.
+And now, with the rise of crypto, we still see people trying to make a buck without having to do any real work, which ultimately helps in keeping wealth in the hands of the “savvy”.

-WHY are entire populations DEPENDENT on this “agreed” (determined by Who?) outside source of MONEY/Wealth…??
-One has to wonder: What and Who gives “Them” the right to say what a particular population’s time and labour is worth… ?
-And as to what monetary exchange/value people will be given for their national currency.?….
+Why are entire populations dependent on this “agreed” (determined by whom?) outside source of money and wealth?
+One has to wonder: what and who gives “them” the right to say what a particular population’s time and labor is worth, and to determine the monetary exchange/value of their national currency?

 Case in point: When you change $100 in Australian currency, you have equal to $1000 (ten times as much) in local Indonesian currency value… When you drink a “tall” beer while on holiday here in Bali ($4 for an Aussie), you’re drinking the dinner budget for an entire family.
 One beer can buy 1kg rice, half kilo chicken and at least 3 veg (which “back home” would cost around $30-40 if I’m not wrong.
 Comparatively, a “local” salary is around $10-15 a day (in Australian Currency as opposed to maybe $100/150 a day… as is the norm in Australia).
 No wonder Aussies love bali!!!
 What if we started asking a fair price for a beer here?